Unbreakable Kimmy Schmidt: Development

 The show was created by Tina Fey and Robert Carlock when NBC executives asked them to develop a show for Ellie Kemper.
 Fey said that they found an "innocence" about Kemper's face, but also noted a "strength" to it.
-One idea was for the show to center on Kemper's character waking up from a coma, but this idea was abandoned in favor of the cult-survivor storyline.
+One idea was for the show to center on Kemper's character waking up from a coma, but this idea was abandoned in favor of the cult survivor storyline.
+Kemper has stated that her inspiration for her portrayal of Schmidt was the recovery of Elizabeth Smart.

 The show was initially under development for NBC under the title Tooken.
 NBC ultimately sold the series to Netflix.
-Fey said that this was in partly due to NBC's "not feeling confident about watching comedies".
+Fey said that this was partly due to NBC's "not feeling confident about watching comedies".
 Prior to the sale, NBC planned to air the series as either a mid-season replacement or as a summer series.
-The show was sold to Netflix with a two-season order.
+It was sold to Netflix with a two-season order.

-On June 13, 2017, the show was renewed for a fourth and final season, with the first 6 episodes premiering on May 30, 2018.
+On June 13, 2017, it was renewed for a fourth and final season, with the first six episodes premiering on May 30, 2018.
 The second half was released on January 25, 2019.
-On May 8, 2019, it was announced that the series would return with an interactive special; it premiered on May 12, 2020.
+On May 8, 2019, it was announced that it would return with an interactive special, which premiered on May 12, 2020.

 Casting

 Casting announcements for the remaining roles were made in March 2014, with Tituss Burgess cast as Kimmy's roommate, Titus, and Carol Kane as Kimmy's and Titus's landlady, Lillian.

-Shortly afterwards, Sara Chase was cast Cyndee, Kimmy's closest friend during their years in the cult; and Lauren Adams as Gretchen, a 10-year member of the cult who believes everything she is told.
+Shortly afterwards, Sara Chase was cast as Cyndee, Kimmy's closest friend during their years in the cult; and Lauren Adams as Gretchen, a 10-year member of the cult who believes everything she is told.
 Jane Krakowski was later cast as Jacqueline Voorhees, a wealthy Manhattanite who hires Kimmy as a nanny.
 Megan Dodds was originally cast before Krakowski replaced her.